jeremyrayjewell/cyber_journal/writeups/overthewire/bandit01.md

 # Write-up: Bandit 01 → 02
 **Date:** 2025-07-24

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-263WTWCstH6YgqRitsJH1KC5lnp29zSk
+`263WTWCstH6YgqRitsJH1KC5lnp29zSk`

 ## Objective

-"The password for the next level is stored in a file called - located in the home directory"
+>"The password for the next level is stored in a file called - located in the home directory"

 ## Purpose